delphidabbler/ddablib/projects/consoleapp/Demos/README.txt

 Compatibility
 --------------------------------------------------------------------------------

-Delphi 7 or later are required to build the demo projects  as 32 bit Windows applications.
+Delphi 7 or later are required to build the VCL based demo projects as 32 bit Windows applications.
 To build 64 bit versions of the demos, Delphi XE2 or later is required.

+The FireMonkey 2 based demos require Delphi XE3 or later.

 --------------------------------------------------------------------------------
 Dependencies